leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 The `BasePlate` might implement a complex algorithm, searching for the perfect mounting point.
 It may be a smart base plate, that switches to a different mounting mechanism, depending on the shape and dimensions of the object.
 There's a lot of room for imagination.

 Again, we are not implementing all of this, or even try to think of all the eventualities.
-But we we can make the decision to build a simple interface for the interaction of the two objects, that makes as little assumptions as possible, about how the objects may look like or work.
+But we can make the decision to build a simple interface for the interaction of the two objects, that makes as little assumptions as possible, about how the objects may look like or work.

 ```c#
 public class BasePlate